 Mizwad is a bagpipe.
 And I thought that Scottish Great Highland bagpipes are something unique.
-But it turns out there are many variations of bagpipes and they were played in Europe, Africa, the Middle East, and other areas.
+But it turns out there are many bagpipes variations, and they were played in Europe, Africa, the Middle East, and other areas.

 The mezuzahs in every room were different and related to music.

 Another gaming area where the harder you blow, the brighter it becomes.
 The night at the screen turns into day.

 There was a tourist group around the model of the temple.
 Thus we continued to the Iraq area.

 This masterpiece is the Babylonian harp.
 The Babylonian harp is considered one of the first string instrument.
 There are documented usage of the Babylonian harp at 2800 BC.